Kong custom plugin distribution with KongPluginInstallation

 Kong Gateway Operator can install Kong custom plugins packaged as container images.
 This guide shows how to package, install, and use a custom plugin in Kong Gateway instances managed by the Kong Gateway Operator.

-Before you begin, ensure that you have installed the Kong Gateway Operator in your Kubernetes cluster with KongPluginInstallation support enabled.
+Prerequisites: Install the Kong Gateway Operator in your Kubernetes cluster with KongPluginInstallation support enabled.

 Prerequisites